-• Has a significantly greater difficulty in learning than the majority of others of the same age, or

-• Has a disability which prevents or hinders him or her from making use of facilities generally available in a mainstream school.
+- Has a significantly greater difficulty in learning than the majority of others of the same age, or - Has a disability which prevents or hinders him or her from making use of facilities generally available in a mainstream school. - It is important to note that a pupil who has a disability may not necessarily have a specific educational need.